 • Sources: Apple 2025 Environmental Progress Report, Tracenable

-Apple Drops 35 Percentiles, Tesla Drops 50 Percentiles: Why the Ranking Reshuffle?
+Apple Drops 35 Percentiles, Tesla Drops 50 Percentiles: Why the Ranking Reshuffling?

-The Nature paper mentioned earlier did something quite stimulating for the industry: they re-ranked companies using full-spectrum (including Scope 3) carbon intensity.
+The Nature paper mentioned earlier did something quite provocative for the industry: they used full-scope (including Scope 3) carbon intensity to re-rank companies.

 Results:

-• Apple: When looking at Scope 1 & 2 only, ranked in top 8% among peers (very green); after including Scope 3, dropped to 43rd percentile.
+• Apple: When looking at Scope 1 & 2 only, ranked in the top 8% among peers (very green); after including Scope 3, dropped to the 43rd percentile.
 Down 35 percentiles.

-The paper’s conclusion: when investors make capital allocation decisions based on full-spectrum emissions, $290,000 out of every $1 million invested would be reallocated.
+The paper’s conclusion: when investors make capital allocation based on full-scope emissions, $290,000 out of every $1 million investment would be reallocated.

 This is a significant number.
-When regulations force companies to disclose full-spectrum emissions, investors can no longer rely on beautiful ESG reports to judge carbon performance, but look directly at data.
-Carbon footprint transforms from PR tool to hard indicator for capital allocation.
+When regulations mandate full-scope emission disclosure, investors can no longer rely solely on pretty ESG reports to judge carbon performance, but will look directly at data.
+Carbon footprint transforms from a PR tool into a hard metric for capital allocation.

-However, this paper has its own limitation: they used estimated data from the S&P Global Sustainable1 database, not actual reported values from companies.
-Estimation itself relies heavily on industry average factors and statistical modeling, so specific numbers like “dropped X percentiles” have limited precision.
+However, this paper has a limitation: the authors used estimated data from the S&P Global Sustainable1 database, not self-reported actual measurements from companies.
+Estimation itself heavily relies on industry average factors and statistical modeling, so specific numbers like “dropped X percentiles” have questionable precision.

-But the directional trend is correct.
-When SB 253 mandates full-spectrum disclosure, this reshuffling game will no longer be academic simulation but actually happen.
+But the direction it reveals is correct.
+When SB 253 mandates full-scope disclosure, this reshuffling game moves from academic simulation to an actual occurrence.

-Five Ripple Circles: Why Does California Law Reach a Small Factory in Bac Ninh Province, Vietnam?
+Five Ripple Circles: Why Does California Law Govern Small Factories in Bac Ninh Province, Vietnam?

-Using an iPhone as an example, let’s see how far this law’s power reaches:
+Using an iPhone as an example, let’s see how many circles this law’s power extends:

 Circle 1: Apple itself.
-Apple is directly subject to SB 253 and must report Scope 3 starting in 2027.
-Scope 3’s largest component is “Purchased Goods & Services” (Cat.
-1), accounting for 61.75%, or 8.2 million tons.
-To report this figure, Apple must request data from suppliers.
+Apple is directly subject to SB 253, must report Scope 3 starting in 2027.
+The largest component of Scope 3 is “purchased goods and services” (Cat.
+1), comprising 61.75% or 8.2 million tons.
+To report this number, Apple must request data from suppliers.

 Circle 2: Foxconn.
-When Apple requests carbon data from Foxconn, it doesn’t appear as “law” but as procurement contract terms.
+When Apple requests carbon data from Foxconn, this requirement may not appear as “law” but more likely written into procurement contract clauses.
 Written into supplier codes of conduct, becoming a condition for maintaining supplier qualification.
 If Foxconn doesn’t comply, it’s not violating California law—it’s losing orders from the world’s largest tech company.

-This is the brilliance of long-arm jurisdiction—the law only governs Apple, but market forces enforce the law across borders.
+This is the elegance of long-arm jurisdiction—the law only governs Apple, but market forces execute cross-border enforcement for the law.

 Circle 3: Key component manufacturers.
-Foxconn assembles iPhones, but core components come from upstream: chips (TSMC), displays (Samsung), cameras (Largan Precision), passive components (Japan’s Murata).
-When Foxconn discovers that direct emissions from its own factories are only part of the story, and “embedded carbon” from purchased chips and displays is the majority, it must also request data upstream.
+Foxconn assembles iPhones, but core components are further upstream: chips (TSMC), displays (Samsung), lenses (Largan Precision), passive components (Japan’s Murata).
+When Foxconn discovers that its own facility’s direct emissions are only part of the picture, and the real bulk is the “embedded carbon” in purchased chips and displays, it must also request data from upstream.
 The transmission chain extends from California to Hsinchu, Suwon, Kyoto.

 Circle 4: Southeast Asian contract manufacturers.
-By end of 2023, Vietnam had 35 Apple supplier production bases.
-Foxconn built new factories in Bac Giang and Quang Ninh provinces; Luxshare produces AirPods in Bac Giang; GoerTek manufactures acoustic components in Bac Ninh.
-Carbon data requests cascade from tier-1, tier-2, tier-3 suppliers, potentially reaching a micro connector factory with only 200 workers in Bac Ninh Province, Vietnam.
+By the end of 2023, Vietnam had 35 Apple supplier production bases.
+Foxconn built new facilities in Bac Giang and Quang Ninh provinces; Luxshare Precision assembles AirPods in Bac Giang; GoerTek produces acoustic components in Bac Ninh.
+Carbon data requests cascade from tier-1, tier-2, tier-3 suppliers, potentially reaching a micro-connector factory with only 200 workers in Bac Ninh Province, Vietnam.

-Circle 5: Raw materials and mining.
-Apple products contain 14 key materials (aluminum, cobalt, copper, lithium, rare earths, etc.) accounting for nearly 90% of shipping weight; Congo supplies about 70% of global cobalt.
-A typical cobalt chain: Congo eastern artisanal mines → local traders → smelters → battery material companies → battery factories → assembly lines → Apple.
-When Apple must quantify this chain for compliance, data requirements touch diesel consumption at a mine in Congo’s Katanga Province, water pump energy consumption at Chile’s Atacama Salt Lake, rare earth smelting emissions in Inner Mongolia’s Bayan Obo.
+Circle 5: Raw materials and minerals.
+Apple’s 14 key materials (aluminum, cobalt, copper, lithium, rare earths, etc.) comprise nearly 90% of shipping weight; Congo supplies about 70% of global cobalt.
+A typical cobalt chain: Congo’s eastern artisanal mines → local traders → smelters → battery material companies → battery manufacturers → assembly lines → Apple.
+When Apple must quantify this chain for compliance, data requirements touch diesel consumption at some mine in Congo’s Katanga Province, water pump energy use at Chile’s Atacama Salt Lake, rare earth smelting emissions in Inner Mongolia’s Bayan Obo.

 The entire chain spans 15 countries across 4 continents.
-The starting point driving its operation is just a law passed in the California State Capitol.
+What drives it all started with a law passed in the California State Capitol.

 What Does This Mean for Taiwan Companies?